 Hyperkeratosis can have several causes.
-Some dog breeds like retrievers and terriers, are prone to this condition genetically.
-Other causes can be serious medical illnesses like Distemper or Leishmaniasis, which is a parasitic infection.
+Some dog breeds like Retrievers and Terriers are prone to this condition genetically.
+Other causes can be a medical illnesses like Canine Distemper, a viral infection, or Leishmaniasis, a parasitic infection.

 What is Hyperkeratosis in Dogs?